kvokka/dtn/README.md

 To run the client you can use the `docker-compose up` (before execution pls fill in `.env` file with your credentials following the pattern from [.env.example](https://github.com/kvokka/dtn/blob/master/.env.example))

+All specs have a 5 seconds timeout, which can be stubbed with `DEBUG=1` environment variable.

 ## Contributing